Data Collection Methods

 Solution

 The correct answer is (E).
-In a sample survey, the researcher does
+Unlike an experiment, a sample survey does not require the researcher

 resources (time, money, manpower) than an experiment.
 The best